The Dictionary of American Studio Ceramics, 1946 Onward

 2001-2017 Contractor, Wall & Cabinet Finisher, Knoxville, Tennessee

 Allen Monsarrat is known for creating wheel-thrown functional ceramics.
-Monsarrat creates three different lines of stoneware pottery: (1) landscape-themed dinnerware; (2) stony matte pottery, made with white glaze with blue accents; and (3) combed white slip covered pottery, made with a green glaze with copper red accents.
+Monsarrat creates three different lines of stoneware pottery including landscape-themed dinnerware, stony matte pottery made with white glaze with blue accents, and combed white slip covered pottery finished with a green glaze with copper red accents.

 Synthetic ash glazes are also a feature on many of Monsarrat's creations.
 Signature forms include dinnerware sets and serving platters.
 Monsarrat's work is reduction fired in gas kiln to 2,350 degrees F.